 You’ve probably heard or read about the amplitude of a watch.
 Perhaps you read it on one of the forums or you heard your watchmaker talk about it.

 In this article, I’ll explain what the amplitude is and what that means for your watch.

 What’s the amplitude?

 The balance wheel swings clockwise and counterclockwise.
 Each one of those swings, in either direction, is called a “beat”.
-The amplitude is the number of degrees of rotation of one “beat”.
+The amplitude of a watch is the number of degrees of rotation of one “beat”.

 Normally, you need a timing machine to calculate the amplitude but you can also estimate it with the naked eye.

 But what does it mean?